rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 See [Error annotations](#error-annotations) for more.

 [Headers](headers.md) in the form of comments at the top of the file control how the test is compiled and what the expected behavior is.
+Note that ui tests require the use of `//@ header-name` instead of `// header-name` like the other test suites do.
+The other test suites will be migrated to use the `//@` syntax, too, but that is in progress.

 Tests are expected to fail to compile, since most tests are testing compiler errors.